 The altostratus clouds are too thin to prevent our image from the artificial signs marked by sunlight, which is still strong despite cloudiness.
 As a quick recap, I can say, that the flare problem in Tokina 11-16mm lens in daylight conditions isn’t big.
 The situation changes rapidly when the level of light drops in general and the contrast between the strongest source of light and the surroundings is more significant.
-It applies to the nighttime scene, which is illuminated by streetlamps in places or alternatively by Moon, as it worst even the crescent one.
-In this event, I can say, that the flares are really awful, what you can see below.
+It applies to the nighttime scene, which is illuminated by streetlamps in places or alternatively by Moon, as it is worst even the crescent one.
+In this event, I can say, that the flares are really awful, as you can see below.
 The change in focal length doesn’t really help.

 These artifacts remain the same after the exposure & ISO changes either.

 The angular distance from the source of light is important, but not that much, if we take into account, that flares are present even when moving our lens away, more than 90 degrees.
-The bigger focal length usually emphasizes these ghosts, what you can see below.
+The bigger focal length usually emphasizes these ghosts, as you can see below.

 The flares can be caught, even when standing further from the streetlamp.
 Their shapes are different and tend to cover the image more globally.

-The artifact can be caught even, when the streetlamp is 60m away from us!
+The artifact can be caught even when the streetlamp is 60m away from us!

 The wide presence of flares in Tokina 11-16mm can be really troublesome to prevent, even if the source of light is further from the photographer.
-In the village or the town, there is a multitude of streetlights, what results from various ghosts appearing in our image.
+In the village or the town, there is a multitude of streetlights, which results from various ghosts appearing in our image.
 It’s really hard to escape from them.
 Even if you manage to cover one side, the light can come from the other one and still deteriorate your image.

 The best option to avoid the flares is to place our camera lens vis-a-vis some tree shadow.
 Even when the tree branches can hinder the light partially, the effect can be satisfying.